Infocaster/Datefolders/README.md

 - Orders the items in the year, month and dayfolders by "itemDateProperty" with every action

 ## Configuration
-Add these keys/values to your appsettings.config in a new section:
+Add these keys/values to your appsettings.json in a new section:

 <pre>
 "DateFolders": {